IQOO: iQOO 3 5G

 iQOO 3 is a 5G smartphone launched in 2020 with Snapdragon 865 processor and iQOO UI 1.0 based on Android 10.
-The phone has a Super AMOLED display with support for HDR10+ and Corning Gorilla Glass 6.
-It has an aluminium frame with a glass back, and has UFS 3.1 for storage.
-It comes with a quad camera on the rear equipped with a 48mp primary senor capable of recording at 4K@30/60fps.
-It has support for WiFi 6 and has an indisplay fingerprint scanner.
-It supports 55w fast charging capable of charging the 4400 mAh to 50% in 15 minutes.
+The phone has a AMOLED display with support for HDR10+ and Corning Gorilla Glass 6, an aluminium frame with a glass back, and UFS 3.1 storage technology.
+It comes with a quad camera on the back with a 48MP primary sensor capable of recording at 4K@60fps.
+It also has an in-display fingerprint scanner, Wi-Fi 6 and a 55 W fast charging capable of charging the 4400 mAh battery to 50% in 15 minutes.